 We identified the third approach to be the least assumptive and most intuitive.
 If you have any concerns or suggestions please reach out to email@example.com.

 While Marketers can choose to change the Control group variation at any time during the lifetime of the flow, we recommend against it as changing the traffic distribution may invalidate the experiment results.

 For Example, let's say you publish your flow with a 50% control group on Day 1 and 2000 user entries happen on that day.
 1000 Flow user entries result in 250 converted trips and 1000 control group(CG) user entries fetch 200 conversions.
 Hence, the CG CVR is 20% whereas flow CVR is 25% which is a 25% uplift from the control group.

 Now the next day if you change the CG variation to 10% and 1000 user entries happen on the next day.
 Now out of 900 regular flow entries, 45 lead to at least one conversion( i.e. become converted trips), and out of 100 CG user entries only 4 converts.
 Now for Day 2, CG CVR is 4% and Flow CVR is 5% which is again a 25% uplift from the CG.

 Now if combine the Day 1 and Day 2 results you will get CG CVR as 18.55% [(204/1100)x100) whereas the flow CVR during the same period drops down to 15.52% [(295/1900)x100] which gives an overall negative uplift of -16.33%.

-Even though Flow CVR is better on both the days individually, the Control group wins the experiment.
+Even though Flow CVR is better on both days individually, the Control group wins the experiment.
 Changing the CG distribution has eventually altered the results of the experiment, this in statistical theory is known as Simpson's Paradox.
-Because of this, we strongly recommend fixing the control group variation before publishing flow and not changing unless you absolutely have to or you have validated the efficacy of that flow over time.
+Because of this, we strongly recommend fixing the control group variation before publishing the flow and not changing it unless you absolutely have to or you have validated the efficacy of that flow over time.

 Removing the control group